Best 5-year ARM for July charges 2.125%

 But it's important to make sure you can still afford the monthly payments if you’re stuck with this loan for more than five years.

 At 8.5%, your monthly principal and interest payments for this loan would jump up to $769 per month for every $100,000 borrowed, or $1,538 on a $200,000 loan.

 And don't forget to factor insurance, property taxes and association fees into the payment, which can really bump up your monthly housing cost.

-- Have a credit score of at least 740.
+- Have a credit score of 740 or better.

-- Have at least 20% equity in your home if you're refinancing.
+- Hold 20% or more of the equity in your home if you're refinancing.